AidenCastillo/Notes/03-Areas/Mathematics/Calculus/Calculus Flashcards.md

 ?
 Differentiate both sides of an equation with respect to $$ x $$, treating $$ y $$ as a function of $$ x $$ and applying the chain rule.

+**Intervals of Increase and Decrease**
+?
+- Take derivative of function
+- set it equal to zero to find your critical numbers
+- Plug in number above the critical number and below the critical number to find the sign of derivative, right before and after.

+**Concavity**
+?
+- If second derivative is positive the function is concave up
+- If second derivative is negative the function is concave down

 **Logarithmic Differentiation**
 ?
 Take the natural logarithm of both sides and then differentiate: